protontypes/open-sustainable-technology/README.md

 - [Global Database of Cement, Iron and Steel Production Assets](https://www.cgfi.ac.uk/spatial-finance-initiative/geoasset-project/geoasset-databases/) - The Global Database of Cement, Iron and Steel Production Assets provides information on global cement production plants that are operational today.
 - [The Global Registry of Fossil Fuels](https://github.com/fossilfuelregistry/portal-v2) - Open Source database of oil, gas and coal production and reserves globally, expressed in CO2-equivalent.
 - [Easy-ERA5-Trck](https://github.com/Novarizark/easy-era5-trck) - A super lightweight Lagrangian model for calculating millions of trajectories using ERA5 data.
+- [GRACED](https://carbonmonitor-graced.com/) - Near-real-time Global Gridded Daily CO2 Emissions Dataset from fossil fuel and cement production with a global spatial resolution of 0.1° by 0.1° and a temporal resolution of 1 day.

 ## Industrial Ecology